entando/entando-docs/vuepress/docs/v6.3.2/docs/concepts/custom-resources.md

 The EntandoClusterInfrastructure custom resource can be used to create the shared services that Entando requires in a cluster.
 At the time of writing this document, there is one service, the Entando K8S Service, but this may change in the future.
 Deployments resulting from this custom resource are configured to use the default Keycloak Server specified in the `keycloak-admin-secret` using the `entando` realm.
-An Ingress will also be created as part of this deployment.
+An Ingress is also created as part of this deployment.
 At this point, there is no way to customize the image in question.

 ### Overview